Resources

 Specialty Questions

-This year, applicants in anesthesiology, neurological surgery, and plastic surgery will be required to provide responses to specialty-specific questions as part of the standard MyERAS application.
-Responses to these questions will only be available to programs in the specialty for which the questions are being answered.
+Last year, applicants in anesthesiology, neurological surgery, and plastic surgery were required to provide responses to specialty-specific questions as part of a pilot in the standard MyERAS application.
+Responses to these questions were only be available to programs in the specialty for which the questions are being answered.
+These pilot questions will continue for further evaluation in the 2027 cycle.

 Program Signals